-Applications should be received by the Student Government Association (Office of Student Affairs, One Main Building S380) by
+Applications should be received by the Student Government Association in N210 or firstname.lastname@example.org by

-Friday, November 30, 2018 for full consideration.
-The SGA will make recommendations to the Assistant Vice President for Student Affairs.
-The Assistant Vice President for Student Affairs will make recommendations to the President, who will nominate to the Governor.
-The application (due Friday, November 30, 2018) must follow the Governor's Appointments Division requirements, including the following documents:
+Monday, November 30, 2020 for full consideration.
+The SGA will make recommendations to the Dean of Students.
+The Dean of Students will make recommendations to the President, who will nominate to the Governor.
+The application (due Monday, November 30, 2020) must follow the Governor's Appointments Division requirements, including the following documents: